 The student must have 100% mastery on the activity sheets in order to move forward in the program.
 If a student needs help completing an activity, provide assistance as needed.
-Upon successful completion of each activity sheet, record ✓ in the appropriate column of the student's Program Progress Chart (pages 54-60).
+Upon successful completion of each activity sheet, record \checkmark in the appropriate column of the student's Program Progress.